handuozh/personal_logseq/pages/my_contrib.md

 title: my contrib
 ---

-## Unify global and local image features
+## Unify global and local image features into one deep learning model to extract keypoints, descriptors and